ev-the-dev/redis-go-clone/README.md

 - `00`: Next 6 bits represent length.
 - `01`: Next 6 bits *plus* the next byte represent length (14 bits total).
 - `10`: Discard remaining 6 bits.
 Next 4 bytes represent length.
 - `11`: Special format.
 Next 6 bits describe format.
-Can be used to store numbers or strings using String Encoding (link incoming).
+Can be used to store numbers or strings using String Encoding (TODO: link incoming).
     - Think storing JSON as a string?

 Example of a length-encoded descriptor and value:
 `00 05 68 65 6c 6c 6f`
-- `00`: Value type: `0` in binary represents a string (link incoming).
+- `00`: Value type: `0` in binary represents a string (TODO: link incoming).
 - `05`: Convert from HEX->Binary: `05`->`00000101`.
     - First 2 bits are `00`, thus remaining 6 bits determine the length in bytes.
     - Remaining 6 bits are `000101` or `5`, so read the next 5 bytes as ASCII (due to value type).